By James Waterson

 Fall in Abilene is marked by ample sunshine and temperatures no greater than 80 degrees.
 What better season to hit one of the best public golf courses in Texas?
 Meandering through 220 acres of verdant terrain near Lytle Creek, Diamondback Golf Club tees up 18 holes of magnificent golf that will put your short and long game to the test.
 The sand traps, water hazards, and sloping fairways will have you reaching for all the clubs in your bag, while the abundance of mesquite trees provides a scenic backdrop.
 Diamondback was founded by former Master’s champion and Texas Sports Hall of Fame inductee Charles Coody, who still owns the course.
 Ready to play?
 Tee times at Diamondback Golf Club are available on the course’s website.

 If you’re looking to earn even more bragging rights, show off your short game at Play Faire Park.
 As the oldest continuously operated miniature golf course in Texas, Play Faire Park is a real throwback.
-A staggering 36 holes with loops, moving wheels, and other obstacles will put a smile on your face.
+Come on the weekends to enjoy live music by local bands as you play through a staggering 36 holes with loops, moving wheels, and other obstacles will put a smile on your face.
 Just make sure to pick the right color of ball, if you’re superstitious.

-With its one-of-a-kind fall festivals and wealth of other things going on, fall is a fantastic time of year to visit Abilene.
+With its wealth of things to see and do, fall is a fantastic time of year to visit Abilene.
 Plan your next visit here.

 About the Author: James Waterson is the head writer and content specialist for Tour Texas.
 When he isn’t writing about the many great places in the state of Texas, he’s planning his next epic adventure in the Lone Star State.